dreamorosi/serverless-webhook-hashnode/README.md

 Copy the URL and go back to the Hashnode settings page.
 Paste the URL in the "URL" field and make sure the events of type `post_*` are selected, then click on the "Save" button.

 Congratulations!
-You have successfully deployed the Hashbridge application and connected it to your Hashnode blog 🎉!
+You have successfully deployed the HashBridge application and connected it to your Hashnode blog 🎉!

 ## Test the application